ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Problem Formulation and Analysis

+where \(H_{\mathcal{L}}\) is the Hessian matrix.
+This proves that the gradient misalignment \(\Delta \nabla\) is approximately proportional to the knowledge deviation \(\Delta \mathcal{K}\).
+To bound this deviation, we leverage Pinsker's inequality to relate the KL divergence to the Total Variation Distance, yielding the relationship:

-where $C$ is a bounded constant.
-Eq.~\ref{eq:rdm_final_bound} proves that a higher RDM widens the potential error margin for the gradient, establishing a formal link to training instability and motivating our dynamic refinement mechanism.
+where $C = \max_j \|z_j\|_2$ is a bounded constant.
+Equation \ref{eq:rdm_final_bound} establishes a formal link between RDM and the potential error margin for the gradients.
+Higher RDM directly widens this margin, causing training instability and representational noise.
+This theoretical foundation necessitates our dynamic refinement mechanism, which periodically resets the RDM to zero to ensure stable co-evolution between the model and its knowledge.